 The perfect PPC marketing report template is all about those clicks and dollars.
 Again, you’re going to have 4 overarching themes in this report:

-To organize these KPIs, it’s often easier to divide your report by channel (AdWords vs. Bing Ads, for example), to make it easier to understand your budget allocation, since you’ll want to know which channels are bringing you the most bang for your buck.
+To organize these key performance indicators (KPI), it’s often easier to divide your report by channel (AdWords vs. Bing Ads, for example), to make it easier to understand your budget allocation, since you’ll want to know which channels are bringing you the most bang for your buck.

 Ah, social media; one of the “newer” digital marketing realms, and yet, also one of the most important.
-The number of social media users worldwide is over 3 billion, so it’s a safe assumption to say that there are a myriad audiences to reach here.
+The number of social media users worldwide is over 3 billion, so it’s a safe assumption to say that there are myriad audiences to reach here.

 When we talk about social media marketing, we can either mean through organic means (community engagement and content sharing, for example), or through paid channels on those same networks.
-And although there are quite a few social networks around, the most common ones you’re most likely going to be using and want to include in your social media marketing report will be Facebook Insights and Ads, Instagram Insights and Ads, LinkedIn Pages and Ads, Twitter, and YouTube.
+And although there are quite a few social networks around, the most common ones you’re most likely going to be using and want to include in your social media report will be Facebook Insights and Ads, Instagram Insights and Ads, LinkedIn Pages and Ads, Twitter, and YouTube.

 There are again 4 main types of KPIs in this template: